 Those that have kitchen facilities can pick up food from one of the local groceries - Checkers, Pick N' Pay, or Spar - and cook at home.

-You can't go all the way to South Africa without seeing some of the sites!
+You can't go all the way to South Africa without seeing some of the sights!
 Whether you're on the ocean or journeying inland to visit the Game Reserves or Vineyards, there is plenty to see and do when the wind isn't blowing.

 Here's some suggestions on no-wind day activities...